nathan-lindstedt/randomization_tests/README.md

 Rigdon, J. and M. G. Hudgens.
 2015.
 "Randomization inference for treatment effects on a binary outcome." *Statistics in Medicine*, 34(6):924-935.

 Rubin, D. B. 1974.
-“Estimating causal effects of treatments in randomized and nonrandomized studies.” *Journal of educational Psychology*, 66:688–701.
+"Estimating causal effects of treatments in randomized and nonrandomized studies." *Journal of educational Psychology*, 66:688–701.

 Taylor, M. A. 2020.
 "Visualization strategies for regression estimates with randomization inference." *The Stata Journal*, 20(2):309-335.